 A qualified personal injury attorney knows how to fight these tactics, protect your rights, and make sure that you get your medical bills paid for as well as all of the compensation to which you’re entitled.
 They have experience in battling insurance companies and holding them responsible for paying what they owe, no matter what tactics they might employ.

 If you’ve been hurt in a car accident, don’t sign anything and don’t try to go it alone.
-Secure the services of a qualified personal injury car accident attorney for help making sure you get all the compensation you deserve.
+Secure the services of a qualified car accident attorney for help making sure you get all the compensation you deserve.
 Contact the car accident lawyers at Harris & Graves, P.A. for a free evaluation of your case, more information and to get started seeking justice for your injuries today.